sumango3/misc/macro/OpenMarket/README.md

 ## What does this script do?

-It continuously visits openm market page to check if the product is sold out,
+It continuously visits open market page to check if the product is sold out,

 and if not, sends notification to user's phone via [Pushbullet](https://www.pushbullet.com)